 PHASE 3 (2004-2006): A fourth travel lane was built in each direction from the Champlain Bridge approach east to EXIT 8.
 The Pelletier Boulevard overpass was rebuilt over A-10 to accommodate the construction of a multi-use trail.

-PHASE 4 (2006-2007): A new westbound collector-distributor (C/D) road is being built to collect traffic from QC 134 on rebuilt ramps to A-10.
+PHASE 4 (2006-2007): A new westbound collector-distributor (C/D) road was built to collect traffic from QC 134 on rebuilt ramps to A-10.
 The C/D road has a new exit ramp for Pelletier Boulevard.

-PHASE 5 (2007-2008): A new eastbound C/D road will be built to collect traffic from QC 134 on newly built ramps (including a new loop ramp from southbound QC 134 to eastbound A-10).
-The eastbound C/D road also is planned to serve Milan Boulevard.
+PHASE 5 (2007-2008): A new eastbound C/D road was built to collect traffic from QC 134 on newly built ramps (including a new loop ramp from southbound QC 134 to eastbound A-10).
+The eastbound C/D road also serves Milan Boulevard.

-Originally estimated to cost C$76 million, the Taschereau interchange project now is expected to cost C$103 million when completed in 2008.
+Originally estimated to cost C$76 million, the Taschereau interchange project was completed in 2008 at a cost of C$103 million.

 FUTURE PROJECTS: Provincial agencies plan the following projects for the western end of the Eastern Townships Autoroute: